liseren91/AdventureMeds/replit.md

 - "View All [Category]" button in similar services section
 - Logo-based service cards with fallback to initials
 - Price formatting with "From" prefix for paid services
+- **Job-based filtering**: Click any job in Job Impact Index to navigate to catalog with ?jobTitle parameter, showing only profession-relevant services and tasks